PRIMARY OBJECTIVE

 deficiency) or other diseases that put them at risk of methemoglobinemia.
 All

-participants will be screened for methemoglobin levels prior to randomization.
+participants will be screened for methemoglobin levels prior to arm assignment.

-- Patients with prior organ or tissue allograft are ineligible.
+- Patient has/had prior organ or tissue allograft.

-- Patients with a history of life-threatening toxicity related to prior immune therapy
+- Patient has a history of life-threatening toxicity related to prior immune therapy.

-- Quantitative or qualitative G6PD assay results suggesting underlying G6PD deficiency.
+- Patient has quantitative or qualitative G6PD assay results suggesting underlying G6PD

-- Blood methemoglobin > upper limit of normal (ULN), assessed in an arterial or venous
+- Patient has blood methemoglobin > ULN, assessed in an arterial or venous blood sample

-- History or presence of hypersensitivity or idiosyncratic reaction to methylene blue.
+- Patient has a history or presence of hypersensitivity or idiosyncratic reaction to

 - Participants with active interstitial lung disease (ILD) or pneumonitis or with recent